Babies & Children

 Dessert fresh or stewed fruit with custard

-Fresh/dried fruit, crackers, raw vegetables, soy yoghurt, bread with hummus or other
+Fresh/dried fruit, crackers, raw vegetables, soy yoghurt, bread with hummus or nut pate, nuts and seeds, fruit and yoghurt smooties, cereals, wholegrain toast and peanut butter.

 - Serving sizes should be appropriate for the child’s age and physical needs.